Table of Contents[Hide][Show]

 $ echo "Hello, World!" | tee file1.txt file2.txt

-This command writes “Hello, World!” to both file1.txt
+This command writes “Hello, World!” to both file1.txt and file2.txt.

-– Build and Execute Command Lines
+41. xargs – Build and Execute Command Lines

-command builds and executes command lines from standard input.
+The xargs command builds and executes command lines from standard input.

 Example: